Graph-and-Geometric-Learning/Knowledge-Enhanced-Multimodal-Foundation-Model-for-Molecule-and-Text/README.md

 - smileses (Nx1): SMILES strings of N molecules.
 - texts (Nx1): textual descriptions of N molecules.
 - kg_triples (Nx1): knowledge graph triples of N molecules where each elemment in kg_triples is a dictionary containing up to 4 hops of triples.

+## Pre-trained Model
+To download the pre-trained model, please click "[here](https://drive.google.com/drive/folders/1nZn_tNJcE9stq2OJi6OgJKL50Wcr-lH_?usp=sharing)".
+After downloading, unzip the folder and put it under this project folder.
+The code will automatically load it as a pre-trained model.